tdavis6/dailySummaryEmail/README.md

 (Only Todoist is currently supported, but I am working on more.
 Feel free to request any todo app with an issue)

-Unfortunately, the weather component only works in the United States because the used API is from the NWS, a US government agency.

 To change the time of day that the email is sent, use the MINUTE and HOUR environment variables.
 All times should be in 24hr (0-23 for hours, 0-59 for minutes) time.